Stocks fall sharply on Wall Street, led lower by tech stocks

 More than 100 companies in the S&P 500 are scheduled to tell investors this week how they fared during the last three months of 2020.
 As a whole, analysts expect S&P 500 companies to say their fourth-quarter profit fell 5% from a year earlier.
 That’s a milder drop than the 9.4% they were forecasting earlier this month, according to FactSet.

-Shares of GameStop soared 90% in early trading, as the video game retailer remains in a tug-of-war with Wall Street institutions and an activist community of mostly online investors.
-The online investors have bet that hedge funds have put too much money betting against the stock — a concept known as selling "short."
+Shares of GameStop soared 141%, as the video game retailer remains caught in a tug-of-war between Wall Street institutions and an activist community of mostly online investors.
+The online investors have bet that hedge funds have put too much money betting against the stock, a concept known as selling "short."
 A pair of professional investment firms that placed big bets that GameStop's stock would crash have largely abandoned their positions.

+Boeing shares dropped 2.7% after the aircraft manufacturer posted its largest annual loss in the company's history, mostly due to the grounding of Boeing's 737-MAX fleet.

 Markets have meandered since last week as investors weighed solid corporate earnings results against renewed worries that troubles with COVID-19 vaccine rollouts and the spread of new variants of coronavirus might delay a recovery from the pandemic.